12 engaging scrollytelling examples to inspire your content

 Image from scrollytelling example story built with Shorthand.

-If you’re excited and ready to dive into scrollytelling, there are a tonne of tools out there to help, and they go well beyond traditional CMS and web builders like Wordpress and Webflow.
+If you’re excited and ready to dive into scrollytelling, there are a tonne of tools out there to help, and they go well beyond traditional CMS and web builders like WordPress and Webflow.

 Most fall into one of three categories:

-• developer tools,
+1. developer tools,

-• web designer platforms, or
+2. web designer platforms, or

-• immersive content platforms.
+3. immersive content platforms.

 Developer tools are designed for developers and enable you to build totally bespoke web content from the ground up.
-However, if you aren’t adept with code (and neither is anyone on your team) these can be a no-go.
+However, if you aren’t adept with code (and neither is anyone on your content team) these can be a no-go.

 Web designer platforms are built for graphic and web designers.
 They typically don’t require designers to write code or work directly with a developer but can still be complex and intimidating apps for non-designers.